mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 Once you arrive at the BMT Outpatient Clinic a nurse practitioner will review ask you a set of questions and review your Patient Temperature and Oral Intake Diary.
 You will be brought to a private room for a physical exam and your vital signs will be checked.

-<p class="question invisible">I'd like to get a clear picture of what exactly happens when the patient gets to the clinic. </p>

 #### Your Stem Cell Infusion
-Before the stem cell infusion, your "transplant", your frozen stem cells will be removed from storage in the stem cell laboratory <span class="feedback remove invisible">at our blood bank</span> and brought to your room.
+Before the stem cell infusion, your "transplant", your frozen stem cells will be removed from storage in the stem cell laboratory and brought to your room.
 The stem cells are stored in clear plastic bags that look like a bag of blood.
 The bags will be placed in a warm water bath to thaw.

 You will be given medications about 30 minutes before your transplant to help reduce any side effects effects that you may experience during the infusion.

 Once the stem cells are thawed, the nurse practitioner or doctor will infuse the stem cells into your body through your catheter.
 You will be closely observed and your vital signs will be checked frequently during and after the infusion.

-**Check meaning: The potential reactions that occur are caused by the preservative used to protect the stem cells during freezing.**
+<p class="outstanding">The potential reactions that occur are caused by the preservative used to protect the stem cells during freezing.</p>

-<p class="question invisible">How long does the transplant (the infusion of the stem cells) take from start to finish?</p>

 The common side effects are nausea, vomiting, a tickle in your throat, or a cough.
 Other reactions that can occur include low blood pressure, chills and fever.
 It's important that you communicate with the healthcare team and with your caregiver during your transplant.
 Let your healthcare team know how you're feeling and tell them if you experience any side effects.
 If you experience side effects you will be treated for the symptoms.